Alcoholism Causes and Risk Factors

 For example, if an individual has a genetic set of chemicals that hold the most influence over their behaviour, it might be more effective to prescribe them medication that settles their brain chemistry.

-On the other hand, if an individual has learned through their family and friends that alcohol abuse is normal, Cognitive Behavioural Therapy (CBT) might be best in order to help them identify what harm their learned thought processes are causing, and develop healthier ways of behaving.
+On the other hand, if an individual has learned through their family and friends that alcohol abuse is normal, Cognitive Behavioural Therapy (CBT) might be best to help them identify what harm their learned thought processes are causing, and develop healthier ways of behaving.

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4056340/